 - The three remaining columns display the detected instantaneous amplitude values in each of the three axes.
 With the screen in the landscape position facing the rear of the vehicle (as shown below):

-- If you rotate screen to the portrait position, the x and y axis will swap directions of detected vibrations.
+- If you rotate the screen to the portrait position, the x and y-axis will swap directions of detected vibrations.

-- The frequency with the highest amplitude values over the duration of the Road Test represents the group of parts on the vehicle responsible for the vibration.
+- The frequency with the highest amplitude values throughout the Road Test represents the group of parts on the vehicle responsible for the vibration.
 Ignore vibration frequencies that do not match the rotational speed or multiple orders of the parts on your vehicle,

 - Selecting the “?” in the bottom left of the screen (you may need to scroll down to see it) will cause context-sensitive diagnostic and repair information for that specific type of vibration.

-- When you are satisfied that the NVH app has detected vibrations (glowing red components), press the Stop Recording button in the upper right side of the screen and give the file a name and select Save.
+- When you are satisfied that the NVH app has detected vibrations (glowing red components), press the Stop Recording button on the upper right side of the screen, give the file a name, and select Save.
 If no name is given, the date and time of day will be used instead.
-If Cancel is selected, no data will be saved and no diagnostic results will be displayed.
+If Cancel is selected, no data will be saved, and no diagnostic results will be displayed.

 - The screen will darken momentarily while the NVH app analyzes the recorded data.